dataminer-site/dataminer-site.github.io/_posts/2024-03-29-external-aggregation.md

 Around two years ago, we published our first blog post on DuckDB’s hash aggregation, titled [“Parallel Grouped Aggregation in DuckDB”](/2022/03/07/aggregate-hashtable).
 So why are we writing another blog post now?

-Unlike most database systems, which are servers, DuckDB is used in all kinds of environments, which may not have much memory.
+Unlike most database systems, which are servers, DataMiner is used in all kinds of environments, which may not have much memory.
 However, some database queries, like aggregations with many unique groups, require a lot of memory.
 The laptop I am writing this on has 16 GB of RAM.
 What if a query needs 20 GB?